-So during a bench press, the pectoralis major, especially the upper part of the chest is the primary muscle trained whereas the secondary muscle involved is the triceps and deltoids.
+So during a bench press, the pectoralis major, especially the upper part of the chest is the primary muscle trained, whereas the secondary muscle involved is the triceps and deltoids.

 Given below is the list of the top incline press alternatives that you can do even at home.
-All of these exercises will target the upper chest and has a similar movement pattern to an incline bench press.
+All of these exercises will target the upper chest and have a similar movement pattern to an incline bench press.
 So let’s dive in!

-Incline Bench Press Alternatives ( No Bench Required)
+Incline Bench Press Alternatives ( No Bench Required )

 1. Decline Push Ups

 Decline pushup is the best alternative to the incline bench press.
 This exercise has a similar movement pattern of the incline press and it targets exactly the upper chest.
-You can do this easily at home without any equipments.
+You can do this easily at home without any equipment.
 All you need is good upper body strength to push your body up!